Future for Ukraine Charity Foundation: Medical direction

-As of April 2023, they managed to provide charitable assistance to 8 Ukrainian military personnel with amputations by paying for prosthetics and rehabilitation in Washington (USA) and Malta.
+As of April 2023, they managed to provide charitable assistance to 8 Ukrainian military personnel with amputations by paying for prosthetics and rehabilitation in Washington (US) and Malta.
 In addition, 220 metal osteosynthesis operations were performed with the funds collected by FFU Ukraine.

-The story of the military (former choreographer) Oleksandr Chaika gained the greatest resonance in the mass media.
-He was the first participant in the FFU Ukraine “Prosthetics of the Ukrainian military 2023” program and received the needed prosthesis.
+The story of the military (former choreographer) Oleksandr Chaika gained attention in mass media.
+He was the first participant in the FFU Ukraine “Prosthetics of the Ukrainian military 2023” program.

-The foundation provided prosthetics and rehabilitation for 26 severely wounded Ukrainian defenders in the world's leading clinics for a total of $1,800,000.
-211 Ukrainian soldiers and civilian people with complex fractures were fitted with the metal osteosynthesis system — joining bones with titanium plates.
+The Foundation provided prosthetics and professional rehabilitation of 72 Ukrainian servicemen at a total cost of over $2,000,000.
+211 Ukrainian soldiers and civilians with complex fractures were fitted with the metal osteosynthesis system — joining bones with titanium plates.

+During the fund's operation, 20 hospitals and medical rescue services received humanitarian aid of more than $1 million.

 Humanitarian aid

 From the first months of the war, the team of FFU Ukraine began its journey of humanitarian missions to regions that needed help, delivering food, hygiene products, household chemicals, medicines, seedlings, animal feed, etc. to locals residents.
 Since the FFU Ukraine founding, its volunteers have visited Kharkiv, Donetsk region, Mykolaiv, Kyiv, Ternopil, and Kherson regions.
 To support humanitarian missions, FFU Ukraine engages citizens by announcing fundraisers on the website, as well as attracting donors and partners.